 The largest oceanfront campground in Myrtle Beach, the 310-acre resort offers countless amenities, including a mile of seashore, miniature golf, a game center, shuffleboard, basketball and beach volleyball courts and a pool and water park with a four-lane mat racer, tube slide, lazy river and kids' splash zone.

-Nestled in the beautiful Eastatoee Valley about 22 miles north of Lake Keowee in Sunset, this small family RV park sits at the edge of the Jocassee Gorges and features just 10 sites-seven of them along the Eastatoe River.
+Nestled in the beautiful Eastatoee Valley about 2 miles from Keowee Toxaway State Park in Sunset, this small family RV park sits at the edge of the Jocassee Gorges and features just 10 sites-seven of them along the Eastatoe River.
 Enjoy trout fishing or tubing on the creek with a fantastic view of the Blue Ridge Mountains.

 Experience the beauty of the Carolina Lowcountry on this 377-acre antebellum plantation.
 During your stay, you'll have the opportunity to walk a 1.5-mile nature trail, take a free wagon ride tour of the property, rent a boat and fish in a scenic 30-acre lake.
 Best of all, you're just a short drive from historic Charleston.